Leslie Brubaker: Research

 Brubaker began as an expert in Byzantine illuminated manuscripts, writing a pathbreaking book on one manuscript, Paris Grec.
 510, in her Vision and Meaning.
 Her interests have extended since to the cultural history of Iconoclasm and the development of the cult of icons, on which she wrote two now-basic books on the subject with John Haldon.
 She has written substantially on the relationship between material culture and its visual expressions, and other aspects of cultural history, including visual and textual representations of gender, and female patronage.

-She has been fellowships at Dumbarton Oaks Research Library and Collection, first in 1980-81 as a Junior Fellow, a Summer Fellow in 1984 and a Spring Fellow in 2001 and 2016.
+She has been fellowships at Dumbarton Oaks Research Library and Collection, first in 1980–81 as a Junior Fellow, a Summer Fellow in 1984 and a Spring Fellow in 2001 and 2016.

 Her research into icons, relics and the proliferation of the cult of the Virgin Mary (known as the Theotokos) in Byzantium developed into a major research project subsidized by an Arts and Humanities Research Council grant and the International Iconoclasms network, led by Brubaker with Dr Richard Clay (University of Birmingham), in collaboration with the Tate Britain.

 A festschrift in her honour was published in 2011.

-In November 2022, an event will be held, ‘Seeing Through Byzantium’, that celebrates the career and scholarship of Brubaker as Professor Emerita of Byzantine Art History and Director of the Centre for Byzantine, Ottoman and Modern Greek Studies.
+In November 2022, an event was held, ‘Seeing Through Byzantium’, celebrating the career and scholarship of Brubaker as professor emerita of Byzantine Art History and Director of the Centre for Byzantine, Ottoman and Modern Greek Studies.